 Items on display include

-Crafts: these range from sandals for all age and sex groups; hand bags made out of beads, wood, palm leaves, sisal, papers, banana-fibre, fabrics and backcloth; carvings from wood, soap, stones, malakite stone and ceramics.
-Also drums of various sizes like jembe drums and others; baskets from central and western Uganda; mats, table mats, key rings, knives, fridge magnets and many others.
+Crafts: these range from sandals for all age and sex groups; handbags made out of beads, wood, palm leaves, sisal, papers, banana-fiber, fabrics, and backcloth; carvings from wood, soap, stones, Malakite stone, and ceramics.
+Also drums of various sizes like Jembe drums and others; baskets from central and western Uganda; mats, table mats, keyrings, knives, fridge magnets, and many others.

-Jewellery: these take the form of earings, braceletes, bangles and necklaces.
-They are made out of beads, papers, malakite stone, bone, coconut, cowhorn, ebony wood, brass, copper, ametite, shells and others.
+Jewelry: these take the form of earrings, bracelets, bangles, and necklaces.
+They are made out of beads, papers, Malakite stone, bone, coconut, cow-horn, ebony wood, brass, copper, ametite, shells, and others.

-Clothings: there are a wide selection of African pants with different prints such as animal prints.
-Others are Uganda Jazzes; printed and embroidery T-shirts, hand-woven shirts, mama & paper shirts, wrappers, scarves and Kikoi.
-African fabrics (bitengi materials), masaai blankets & children’s wears, skirts, dresses and hair bands and so many others.
+Clothing: there is a wide selection of African pants with different prints such as animal prints.
+Others are Uganda Jazzes; printed and embroidery T-shirts, hand-woven shirts, mama & paper shirts, wrappers, scarves, and Kikoi.
+African fabrics (Bitengi materials), Masaai blankets & children’s wears, skirts, dresses, and hair bands and so many others.

-Your purchases are do make a sound difference in the life of artisans and seller.
+Your purchases are do make a sound difference in the life of artisans and sellers.